 The Company capitalizes certain initial asset costs in connection with patent applications including registration, documentation and other professional fees associated with the application.
 Patent costs incurred prior to the Company's U.S. Food and Drug Administration ("FDA") 510(k) application on March 28, 2018 were charged to research and development expense as incurred.
 Commencing upon first in-man trials on February 18 and 19, 2019, capitalized costs are amortized to expense using the straight-line method over the lesser of the legal patent term or the estimated life of the product of 20 years.
-During the year ended December 31, 2020 and 2019, the Company recorded amortization of \$19,005 and \$15,576, respectively.
+During the year ended December 31, 2021 and 2020, the Company recorded amortization of \$19,006 and \$19,005 to current period operations, respectively.